huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Sculpt him into a ball
 - [ ] Divide him into two parts

-#### Who starred in remakes of or sequels to “The Parent Trap” and “The Love Bug”?
+#### Who starred in remakes of or sequels to "The Parent Trap" and "The Love Bug"?

 - [ ] Miley Cyrus
 - [ ] Hilary Duff